0xABADCAFE/karlos-tkg/Editor/Redux/Plot.md

 Exiting Level A leads through the docking umbilical to one of the numerous levels in the docking ring of the orbital station.

 - Continuity is maintained, the initial area of the level visually matches the exit of the preceding level.
-- A situational display reveals that quarter of the ring has been sealed and vented to space, intimating heavy damage to that area.
+- A situational display reveals that quarter of the ring has been sealed and vented to space, suggesting heavy damage to that area.
 - Remaining entrances to the inner maintenance and cargo handling sections of the ring are locked, requiring a key to open.
 - Key lowers lift in the cargo section and also unlocks the doors currently blocking access.
 - Introduces heavy mechanoid (headlight robot) and additional seceret area mechanisms, e.g. shoot doors.
 - Introduces drone enemy (replaces triclaw).
 - A large situational display shows that the station is on auxilliary power and will deorbit due to atmospheric drag if primary power is not restored.
 Imtimation of intentional sabotage.
 - Escape is only possible after taking down the heavy mechanoid.
 The exit shaft is now a maintenance duct that leads to the engineering section of the station.
-- Additional secret areas to find.
+- Additional secret areas to find, introducing drone enemy.

 ## Level C: Infestation

 Begins at the bottom of the maitnenance shaft.
-Overal level layout as per Team17 design but rethemed into an engineering section:
+Overall level layout as per Team17 design but reimagined as an engineering section:

 - Central loop replaced with an information systems area clearly indicating that the cooling system for the primary reactor is offline and consequently running at minimum output.
-- Right hand branch off the loop reimagined as storage areas with an alien infestation nest area.
+- Right-hand branch off the loop reimagined as storage areas with an alien infestation nest area.
 - Increase verticality with lifts replacing many of the stairs.
-- Left hand branch off the loop reimagined as computer core areas, homage to System Purge level in AB3D1.
+- Left-hand branch off the loop reimagined as computer core areas, homage to System Purge level in AB3D1.
 - Reynolds must find the two keys that permit entry to the power plant level to restart the sabotaged reactor.
 - Further alien classes introduced.
 - Additional secret areas to find.
-- Intimation that current reactor shutdown and threat to orbital installation is deliberate, i.e. the station has been scuttled.
+- Intimation that current reactor shutdown and threat to orbital installation is deliberate, i.e. the station has been scuttled and with it, any chance of escape.

 ## Level D: System Restart (TODO)

 Replacement level:
 - Reynolds must restart the primary reactor to stabilise the station.
 - Restart results in the route back to the maintenance level becoming inacessible.
-- Introduces the same mid level boss after reactor restart.
+- Introduces the same mid-level boss after reactor restart.
-- Reveals that the station was attacked by an alien vessel, explaining the ring damage and lockdown
+- Reveals that the station was attacked and breached by an alien vessel, explaining the ring damage and lockdown
 - The only route left is to push forwards, through the attached alien vessel.

 ## Level E: Exit Strategy (TODO)